 Additionally, membership/participation in an organization does not count towards the Leadership Experience on the CCT; only significant roles/positions/experiences.

-A comprehensive list of Leadership Experiences appearing on the CCT is available.
+A comprehensive list of CCT Experiences is available.

 Criteria for Service